 Wrapping It All Up

-How could you not love a recipe that takes just 5 minutes to prepare and requires barely any cleanup?!
-Plus, these overnight oats with protein powder recipe are just as healthy as it is delicious.
+And how could you not love a recipe that takes just 5 minutes to prepare and requires barely any cleanup?!
+Plus, this overnight oats with protein powder recipe is just as healthy as it is delicious.

 Anyway, I hope you enjoy these protein overnight oats as much as I do.